sobaee/dict2mdx/README.md

 1- Pyglossary (which originally come without octopus_mdict_source.py plugin if you install it using `pip`, because of the developer decided to stop developing this plugin) https://github.com/ilius/pyglossary

-N.B: You can download my modified ready version of pyglossary with "octopus_mdict_source.py" plugin added and setup.py fixed; from the google drive link and install it
+SO: You can download my modified ready version of pyglossary with "octopus_mdict_source.py" plugin added and setup.py fixed; from the following google drive link.
+After decompression of the downloaded zip file, you can do: `python setup.py install` from inside the decompressed folder to install this modified version of pyglossay and it will work perfectly: https://drive.google.com/open?id=1foGOqZGtbVgG65zlEk2hXMPXKSQyNuIX

 2- "octopus_mdict_source.py" plugin to be added to /pyglossary/plugins of Pyglossary: https://gist.github.com/ilius/88d11fa37a4a40cd0d7f6535120b0693